sujayjag/MLProjectSite/index.md

 ## Problem Definition

 This project aims to harness the power of machine learning to revolutionize the way tennis outcomes are predicted, providing an analytical edge in understanding the nuances of the game.
-By analyzing a rich dataset that includes player matchups, rankings, tournament specifics, and betting odds, we can uncover patterns that offer deeper insights into player performances and predict tournament trajectories with greater accuracy.
+By analyzing a rich dataset that includes player matchups, rankings, tournament specifics, we can uncover patterns that offer deeper insights into player performances and predict tournament trajectories with greater accuracy.
 This approach not only enhances the understanding of the sport but also offers valuable perspectives for fans, analysts, and betting markets.
-The primary objective of this project is to predict tennis game, set, and match outcomes based on a series of parameters.
+The primary objective of this project is to predict tennis game outcomes based on a series of parameters.
 The vast dataset provides a great foundation to seek patterns that might not be obvious at first glance.
 We can use past matchups between players and seed rankings to give us crucial information on predicting the outcome of the match and the spread of the sets as well.
-Information like tournament location and type of surface can be factors for future games that can be analyzed as either strenghts or weaknesses for certain players.
-Additionally, by integrating betting odds, there's potential to evaluate the market's accuracy in forecasting match results.
-We could also dive into how well a player may progress throughout a tournament, and predict their results before the tournament starts.
+Information like tournament location and type of surface can be factors for future games that can be analyzed as either strengths or weaknesses for certain players.

+In addition, we aim to use unsupervised learning to cluster players into different groups based on their play style.

 ## Data Visualizations and Explanations